-All SAY Areas will require no less than two adults (preferably unrelated), per team, to be present at all team functions such as games, practices, picnics, etc. No Exceptions!
+All SAY Areas will require no less than two adults (preferably unrelated), per team, to be present at all team functions such as games, practices, picnics, etc. No exceptions!
+All contact with Minor Athletes must be observable and interruptible.
 The adults assigned can be a combination of coaches, parents, board members or other persons over the age of 18.
-While the focus of this policy is the child it also provides protection for the volunteers.
+While the focus of this policy is on the protection of the child, it also provides a level of protection for the volunteer(s).

-302-Background Screens
+302 - Background Screens

-- Safeguards in the process of selecting coaches, contracting with independent contractors (referees) or the solicitation of volunteers will be used to eliminate from consideration any candidates who display characteristics that could classify them as high risk for violating this policy. - 2.
-The Minimum Acceptable standard is for all coaches and assistant coaches to fill out a SAY Volunteer Application annually. - 3.
-All candidates who check "yes" to any felony or misdemeanor conviction MUST be screened by SAY National's current preferred provider, - 3.1.
+- Safeguards in the process of selecting coaches, contracting with independent contractors (such as referees) or soliciting volunteers will be used to eliminate from consideration any candidates who display characteristics that could classify them as high risk for violating this policy. - 2.
+The minimum acceptable standard is for all coaches and assistant coaches to fill out a SAY Volunteer Application annually. - 3.
+All candidates who check "yes" to any felony or misdemeanor conviction will be screened by SAY National's current preferred provider or a provider of your choice.
+Please check with your state and local laws for any additional requirements needed to work with Minor Athletes. - 3.1.
 Criminal background checks in any and all states where the candidate has lived in the past seven years - 3.2.
-Sexual offender registry checks in any and all states where the candidate has lived for the last several years - 3.3. or a non-SAY National provider as defined in section 6 of the Risk Management section of this policy manual. - 4.
-Candidates for positions will be screened and selected using the following: - 4.1.
-Standard SAY volunteer screening application for any adult having unsupervised access to a youth member of SAY.
+Sexual offender registry checks in any and all states where the candidate has lived for the last several years - 4.
+Candidates for positions will be screened and selected using the following:

+Standard SAY Volunteer Screening Application for any adult having unsupervised access to a youth member of SAY.
 Unsupervised access is defined as a 50-yard radius around a youth member of SAY without another adult within that same radius.
-At the very least this will include all coaches, both head and assistant coaches. - 5.
-The Volunteer screening application will include an authorized signature to perform any and all necessary background checks. - 6.
-It is not mandatory to use SAY Soccer's preferred background screening company however, if you choose an alternative provider the background check performed must include:
+At the very least this will include all coaches, both head and assistant coaches.
+All contact with Minor Athletes must be observable and interruptible.

+5. The Volunteer Screening Application will include an authorized signature to perform all necessary background checks.

-- 6.1.
-Criminal background checks in any and all states where the candidate has lived in the past seven years - 6.2.
-Sexual offender registry checks in any and all states where the candidate has lived for the last several years - 7.
-All information collected about a candidate will be reviewed and used to determine if they are appropriate for the respective position.
-If there are sufficient mitigating circumstances, the SAY National Office may offer consulting regarding the final decision, regarding the acceptance of the volunteer, with the SAYArea.
-If retained, all information collected during the screening process will be included in the Area/District administrative files. - 8.
-SAY Soccer uses the disqualification offenses list derived from Ohio Senate Bill 187 as a minimum baseline in determining eligibility to volunteer or work in the SAY Soccer organization in any capacity. - SAY Soccer uses Safesport Centralized Disciplinary Database to identify volunteers or employees that may have been sanctioned and rendered ineligible for participation due to sexual misconduct offenses. - 9.1.
-To search by individual name visit https://safesport.org/userviolations/search
+- 6. All information collected about a candidate will be reviewed and used to determine if they are appropriate for the respective position.
+If there are sufficient mitigating circumstances, the SAY National Office may offer consultation regarding the acceptance of the volunteer with the SAY Area.
+If retained, all information collected during the screening process will be included in the Area/District administrative files. - SAY Soccer uses the disqualification offenses list derived from Ohio Senate Bill 187 as a minimum baseline in determining eligibility to volunteer or work in the SAY Soccer organization in any capacity. - 8.
+SAY Soccer uses Safesport Centralized Disciplinary Database to identify volunteers or employees that may have been sanctioned and rendered ineligible for participation due to sexual misconduct offenses. - 8.1.
+To search by individual name visit https://uscenterforsafesport.org/response-and-resolution/centralized-disciplinary-database/